 To implement an algorithm successfully, one needs to understand its structure, mathematical model, and also its strengths and weaknesses.
-The main types of recommendation systems we’ve overviewed in the previous article, using the same principles as machine learning algorithms, helping it adapt according to the specific user’s preference easily.
+The main types of recommendation systems we’ve overviewed in the previous article, using the same principles as python machine learning algorithms, helping it adapt according to the specific user’s preference easily.

 It differs that it emphasizes the learning process where previous similar tasks are used to analyze the existing one, not direct problem-solving.
 To implement these algorithms, various methods and approaches from such branches of mathematics as the probability theory, mathematical statistics, and linear algebra can be used.
 It helps to solve the tasks more efficiently than common deterministic algorithms, and sometimes even surpass a human.

 Every mathematical model underlying the machine learning algorithm has got a difficult function that has enough previous experience to solve some tasks that have set.
 The point is that the more experience a mathematical model accumulates, the better it can be trained, and the less error value it has.